barreiros/VibeWhisper/memory-bank/activeContext.md

 - **Renderer Updates:** Renderer scripts (`Renderer.js`, `TranscriptionRenderer.js`) were checked and did not require changes for the ES Module conversion itself, as they rely on the preload bridge.
 - **Input Language Setting:** Added.
 Allows users to specify the input language for potentially better accuracy with OpenAI Whisper.
 Defaults to auto-detect.
 - **Transcription Prompt Setting:** Added.
 Allows users to provide contextual prompts to the OpenAI Whisper API via the `prompt` parameter.
+- **Concurrent Transcription Handling:** Implemented queuing mechanism in `TranscriptionService.js` and unique temporary file generation in `AudioRecorder.js` to handle overlapping requests correctly.
+Results are stored and combined before pasting.

 _This file should be updated frequently, ideally after each significant work session or change in focus._